 - ETFs and Private Equity were two gorillas in the room.
 At best, institutional investors are holding their hedge fund allocations steady.
 Money has moved from active public market strategies to passive strategies.
 Private equity, private credit, VC, real estate, and infrastructure investing have also enjoyed allocation flows.

-- We’ve been “late in the cycle” for four years.
+- After four years, we're still "late in the cycle."
 The reason institutions have held their HF allocations is the expectation that the class should protect in the event of a recession or meaningful market downswing.
-For all four of the years we’ve been attending this event, this recession is always just over the horizon.
-Nobody wants a recession, but a downturn could bee a boon to the HF industry --- IF HFs can actually outperform in such a market downcycle.
+For at least the past four years, the recession is always just over the horizon.
+Nobody wants a recession, but a downturn could bee a boon to the HF industry — IF HFs can actually outperform in such a market downcycle.

 - Long Short Equity is out of favor.
-This relates to the shift to passive.
+The change in favor relates to the shift to passive.
 Any strategies with a high beta component are seemingly not desirable to the institutional allocation panelists.
 They are just not willing to pay high fees for beta.

 - Exotic strategies are in vogue.
 Reinsurance, Art Investing, Volatility Strategies, CLOs, and Crypto were all seriously discussed.
-Any strategy that is non-correlated and alpha generating will get a meeting.
+Any alpha-generating non-correlated strategy will get a meeting.

 - Hedge Funds as a replacement for Fixed Income.
 There was a lot of discussion on investing in a world of negative interest rates.
-Many institutions seem to be using various hedge fund strategies as a replacement for fixed income to meet their performance targets because various credit strategies can exhibit similar correlation and volatility profiles as fixed income historically provided before quantitative easing took over the world.
+Many institutions appear to be using various hedge fund strategies as a replacement for fixed income to meet their performance targets because various credit strategies can exhibit similar correlation and volatility profiles as that historically provided by fixed income.
+That is before quantitative easing took over the world.

-- 2 and 20 is dead, unless your huge.
+- "2 and 20" is dead unless you're huge.
 There is a great duality afoot regarding fees.
-On one hand, allocators are refusing to pay 2 and 20 like fees to 99% of HF managers.
+On the one hand, allocators are refusing to pay 2 and 20 like fees to 99% of HF managers.
 On the other hand, they will pay more than 2 and 20 to the elite 1% of managers.
 The irony is that most of the allocation flows have gone to the 1%.

 - AI is the new Bitcoin.
-Two years ago at this conference every moderator had to ask a question about Blockchain -> Crypto.
-And the stock answer was "we're considering it...”.
-This year it was how fund are using Big Data -> AI/Machine Learning.
-And the answer is “we're looking into it..."
+Two years ago, every conference moderator had a question about Blockchain and Crypto; the stock answer was "we're considering it...".
+Now the prevailing questions center on how funds are using Big Data and AI/Machine Learning.
+The answer is, "we're looking into it..."